A Rising Tide Lifts All Boats

 I knew over three years ago that Donald Trump's leadership was misunderstood.
 One of the primary reasons that I decided to write my book was because I felt as though somebody needed to write a completely unbiased book on all of his businesses.

 There is no doubt in my mind that if Donald Trump had not experienced adversity in the early years that he would not have been prepared to lead this Great Country.
-Accordingly, I am proud to be witnessing the 45th President's Inauguration as I believe that all Americans will benefit from a leader who is battle tested.
+Accordingly, I am proud to be witnessing the 45th President's Inauguration as I believe that all Americans will benefit from a leader who is battle-tested.

 In my upcoming newsletter, I decided to provide my subscribers with an outlook for 2017.
 While some property sectors are likely to perform better than others, the Trump presidency should become a catalyst to drive earnings for many REITs.